isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-Celebrating Father's Day in the world of Science and Parenthood.md

 healthcare research, innovation and translational programmes, each father brings a unique perspective to the intersection of professional pursuits and parenting.
-Through their stories, we glimpse the challenges and heartfelt moments of fatherhood as they leave an indelible mark in both in their professional endeavours and in the hearts of their families.</p>
+Through their stories, we glimpse the challenges and heartfelt moments of fatherhood as they leave an indelible mark in both their professional endeavours and in the hearts of their families.</p>
 <h4><strong>A/Prof Danny Soon: Leading National Research and Family Adventures</strong></h4>
 <p>A/Prof Danny Soon is the Chief Executive Officer at <a href="https://www.cris.sg/" rel="noopener noreferrer nofollow" target="_blank">Consortium for Clinical Research and Innovation, Singapore (CRIS)</a><strong>,</strong> Executive
 Director at <a href="https://www.cris.sg/our-programmes/scri/" rel="noopener noreferrer nofollow" target="_blank">Singapore Clinical Research Institute (SCRI)</a> and